 - 1. Activities that may affect the safety of DOE nuclear facilities are conducted in accordance with a DOE-approved quality assurance program (QAP) meeting the quality assurance criteria specified in 10 CFR 830.122.
 (10 CFR 830.121) - 2.
 Appropriate consensus standards, such as American Society of Mechanical Engineers NQA-1, Quality Assurance Requirements for Nuclear Facility Applications, and other applicable quality or management system requirements are clearly identified, integrated, and implemented for nuclear-related work activities.
 (10 CFR 830.121, DOE O 414.1D) - 3.
 Requirements are established for procurement and verification of items and services.
 (10 CFR 830.122, criterion 7) - 4.
 Processes are established and implemented to select suppliers based on specified criteria and ensure approved suppliers continue to provide acceptable items and services.
-(10 CFR 830.122, criterion 7) - 5.
-Design interfaces are identified and controlled as described in the QAP.
-(10 CFR 830.122, criterion 6)
+(10 CFR 830.122, criterion 7)

-- Has the site assigned and maintained the appropriate quality level for credited SSCs considering their safety significance (e.g., whether the SSC is credited as safety class or safety significant in the safety basis)? - Have safety structures, systems, and components been procured, constructed/installed, and maintained in accordance with applicable drawings, specifications, and the assigned quality level? - Has a program been established and implemented for control of suspect/counterfeit materials in accordance with DOE O 414.1D? - Have qualified quality assurance personnel been involved in the preparation of work packages for construction, modification, or maintenance of safety related SSCs? - Do work packages include appropriate hold points for inspections and/or tests during installation or maintenance activities? - Are personnel performing inspections appropriately qualified? - Do personnel performing inspections understand operational features, safety requirements, and performance criteria for the system? - Are inspections sufficiently detailed to identify emergent conditions requiring corrective maintenance? - Are conditions adequately evaluated to ensure the system is capable of performing its safety related functions? - Are procurement processes defined within the site/facility quality assurance program and are provisions included for supplier qualification, receipt inspection, and document management? - Did the CSE prepare/approve a formal equivalency determination for commercial procurement and commercial grade dedication of a safety related component? - Are components and services procured for the system obtained in accordance with the site/facility quality assurance program and the quality level assigned to the selected SSCs? - Are critical or important acceptance parameters and other requirements, such as inspection/test equipment or qualified inspection/test personnel, specified in design documentation? - Are installation instructions and post-modification testing instructions and acceptance criteria appropriately specified? - Are inspections and tests performed to verify that physical and functional aspects of items, services, and processes meet requirements and are fit for use and acceptance? - Have quality assurance assessments been performed?
-Did the assessments include evaluation of quality of engineering products including calculations?

-• Does the nonconformance reporting process include steps to screen dispositions (entry into the unreviewed safety question (USQ) process) that can result in changes in design, such as use-as-is and repair?
+- Has the site assigned and maintained the appropriate quality level for credited SSCs considering their safety significance (e.g., whether the SSC is credited as safety class or safety significant in the safety basis)? - Have safety structures, systems, and components been procured, constructed/installed, and initially tested in accordance with applicable drawings, specifications, and the assigned quality level? - Has a program been established and implemented for control of suspect/counterfeit materials in accordance with DOE O 414.1D? - Have qualified quality assurance personnel been involved in the preparation of work packages for construction, modification, or maintenance of safety related SSCs? - Do work packages include appropriate quality control hold points for inspections and/or tests during installation or maintenance activities? - Are personnel performing procurement/receipt inspections appropriately qualified? - Do personnel performing procurement/receipt inspections understand operational features, safety requirements, and performance criteria for the system? - Are procurement/receipt inspections sufficiently detailed to identify emergent conditions requiring corrective maintenance? - Are non-conforming conditions adequately evaluated to ensure the system can perform its safety related functions? - Are procurement processes defined within the site/facility quality assurance program and are provisions included for supplier qualification, receipt inspection, and document management? - Did engineering prepare/approve a formal equivalency determination for commercial procurement and commercial grade dedication of a safety related component? - Are components and services procured for the system obtained in accordance with the site/facility quality assurance program and the quality level assigned to the selected SSCs? - Are critical or important acceptance parameters and other requirements, such as inspection/test equipment or qualified inspection/test personnel, specified in design documentation? - Are inspections and tests performed to verify that physical and functional aspects of items, services, and processes meet requirements and are fit for use and acceptance? - Have quality assurance assessments been performed?
+Did the assessments include evaluation of quality of engineering products including calculations? - Does the nonconformance reporting process include steps to screen dispositions (entry into the USQ process) that can result in changes in design, such as use-as-is and repair?